keyboardDrummer/keyboardDrummer.github.io/_posts/2023-07-17-continuousVoting.md

 ---
 layout: post
-title: Enhancing Decision-Making in Multi-Party Systems - A Case for Continuous Voting
+title: Continuous Democracy - improved multi-party democracy
 ---

 Multi-party democracies face a persistent challenge: the formation of governing coalitions.
 After elections, parties must negotiate alliances to secure a majority, often resulting in extended periods of governmental paralysis.
 While this traditional system has served democracies well, its limitations are becoming increasingly apparent.